Reduced Implication-bias Logic Loss for Neuro-Symbolic Learning: Discussion about Clark's Completion

 will be replaced as $A\leftrightarrow (A_1\lor A_2\lor \cdots \lor A_n)$.

-The fuzzy operator is unsuitable for approximating a rule with many atoms~\cite{DBLP:journals/corr/abs-2108-11451}.
+However, the fuzzy operator is unsuitable for approximating a rule with many atoms~\citep{DBLP:journals/corr/abs-2108-11451}.
 An example is the n-ary Łukasiewicz strong disjunction $F_{\lor}(x_1,\cdots,x_n) = \min(1,x_1+\cdots+x_n)$.
 Although all $x_i$ can be very small, this approximation of disjunction will give a value near 1.
 Because Clark's completion will increase the number of atoms in the logical rule, the knowledge base may suffer from this problem after completion.

-\textbf{Second}, in a NeSy system, if knowledge base is incomplete, replace $\rightarrow$ to $\leftrightarrow$ will change the information of knowledge base, which may induce wrong information.
+Second, in a NeSy system, if the knowledge base is incomplete, replace $\rightarrow$ to $\leftrightarrow$ will change the information in the knowledge base, which may induce wrong information.
 In logic programming, Clark's completion will not change the soundness of the system, while in the NeSy setting with a data-driven approach, it may not be promised.

-As Thm.\ref{Thm:1} says, when the knowledge base is accurate, a logic loss can be an addition to the optimisation object without changing the optimal set.
-It can not be promised if the knowledge base changes to a probably inaccurate one.
-In another words, it's important to keep knowledge base always be correct if we want to use $\ell_{\mathrm{task}} + \lambda \cdot \ell_{\mathrm{logic}}$ as optimization object.